RvRproduct/legend_game/README.md

 The goal of this game is to beat all the enemies on the screen to open the blockade to get to the next level.

+How to Play: use wasd or the arrow keys to move and click the left mouse button to shoot.

 I have a handful of game project ideas I would like to work on in the future, but I think I would use a different library to develop it.